nopara73/ZeroLink/README.md

 A pre-mix wallet can be any Bitcoin wallet, without much privacy requirements.
 Pre-mix wallets MUST either get bitcoin addresses of the post-mix wallet directly, for instance through a local RPC API or through the sharing of the post-mix wallet's [extended public key](https://bitcoin.org/en/glossary/extended-key).
 In the latter case pre-mix wallets MUST NOT share the extended public key or any of its derived keys of the post-mix wallets with any third party.
-Pre-mix wallets SHOULD be mixing from Segregated Witness outputs.
-This lowers the size of the transaction, thus enabling lower transaction fees overall, and allows for a higher theoretical anonymity set.
+Pre-mix wallets MUST be mixing from Segregated Witness outputs.
+This lowers the size of the transaction, thus enabling lower transaction fees overall, allows for a higher theoretical anonymity set and enables faster mixing by not needing to wait for confirmation when the input is an output of a Chaumian CoinJoin transaction, because the transaction will not be malleated.

 Pre-mix and post-mix wallets MAY be separate wallet accounts within the same wallet.
 From an end user perspective the following GUI workflow illustrates how such wallet might work: